nadeemlab/DeepLIIF/README.md

 * `--eager-mode` Run the original model files (instead of serialized model files).
 * `--seg-intermediate` Save the intermediate segmentation maps created for each modality.
 * `--seg-only` Save only the segmentation files, and do not infer images that are not needed.
+* `--mod-only` Save only the translated modality image; overwrites --seg-only and --seg-intermediate.
 * `--color-dapi` Color the inferred DAPI image.
 * `--color-marker` Color the inferred marker image.
+* `--BtoA` For models trained with unaligned dataset, this flag instructs the code to load generatorB instead of generatorA.

 **Whole Slide Image (WSI) Inference:**
 For translation and segmentation of whole slide images,